knativecon/demo22/README.md

    * Body: `sorry for the delay`
 2. Add another comment (don't wait too long):
    * Body: `no worries`
-3. In `knativecon22-direct` slack channel, observe the comments being out-of-order
+3. In `kn-direct` slack channel, observe the comments being out-of-order
-4. In `knativecon22-channel` slack channel, observe the comments being in-order
+4. In `kn-channel` slack channel, observe the comments being in-order

 **Note**: Both GitHub and the GitHub adapter don't guarantee ordering.

+#### Pros and Cons

+- Pro: event order is preserved (see notes below)
+- Con: external dependency (in this example Apache Kafka)
+- Con: events can be lost

 ### Pattern 3: retries